-- Discuss creative teaching ideas, as well as concerns, with the student teacher.
-While it is not required, many college supervisors share their e-mail addresses and/or home telephone numbers with their student teachers so that they may capture a teachable moment and provide expertise in a timely manner. - Review all lesson plans and the weekly reflection for each student teacher, providing input as needed.
-Student teachers should not begin teaching their required units until they have received the approval of the college supervisor and cooperating teacher.
+Discuss creative teaching ideas, as well as concerns, with the student teacher.
+While it is not required, many college supervisors share their email addresses and/or home telephone numbers with their student teachers so that they may capture a teachable moment and provide expertise in a timely manner.

-Support the Educator Preparation program
+Support the Educator Preparation Program

-- Respond quickly and follow appropriate procedures, as outlined in the section Grounds and Procedures for Disciplinary Action, should a problem occur. - Contact the Coordinator of Student Teaching immediately if you have any concerns about a student teacher's progress or about a placement. - Complete the two week Student Teaching PEBS for both of the student teacher's placements.
+- Respond quickly and follow appropriate procedures, as outlined in the section Grounds and Procedures for Disciplinary Action, should a problem occur.
+(See page 61) - Contact the Coordinator of Student Teaching immediately if you have any concerns about a student teacher's progress or about a placement. - Complete the two week Early Assessment of Student Teaching Evaluation (EAST) for both of the student teacher's placements.
 Follow the guidelines and procedures as outlined in the Grounds and Procedures for Disciplinary Action when necessary.
 Do not delay.
 Experience proves that an early warning will often avert a problem and ultimately result in a successful student teaching experience.
-Delays often exacerbate the problem and may result in withdrawal or failure. - Review the student teacher's weekly reflection assignments in LiveText. - Within one week of the completion of each placement, submit the Summative Placement Evaluations in LiveText.
+Delays often exacerbate the problem and may result in withdrawal or failure. - Within one week of the completion of each placement, submit the Summative Placement Evaluations in LiveText.
 Submit the Observation Report Forms and Memo to Principal forms to the Coordinator of Student Teaching.